-Capital gains from disposal of the Notes, derived by a Polish tax resident individual (as a rule, a natural person whose centre of personal or economic interests (the centre of life affairs) is in Poland or a natural person who resides in Poland for longer than 183 days in a fiscal year) from the Notes held as non-business assets, are not cumulated with general income subject to progressive tax rates and are subject to 19 per cent. flat-rate tax.
+Capital gains from disposal of the Notes, derived by a Polish tax resident individual from the Notes held as non-business assets, are not cumulated with general income subject to progressive tax rates and are subject to 19 per cent. flat-rate tax.
 Additionally, no tax is withheld by a tax remitter, but the tax should be settled by the taxpayer by 30 April of the following year.